Share this page with friends

 Exercising with bladder weakness or bowel problems requires a proactive approach to ensure comfort, confidence, and effective management.
 By following these guidelines you can start to navigate those gym sessions a bit easier:

-• Wear the right incontinence product: Choosing the right product is a biggy for managing leaks during exercise.
+Choosing the right product is a biggy for managing leaks during exercise.
 Some brands have developed pants specifically with active lifestyles in mind.
-For example, Vivactive have a range of men’s ‘active fit’ incontinence pants designed with RAPIDABSORB Tubes™ to quickly absorb liquid and keep you fresh and dry.
+For example, Vivactive has a range of men’s ‘active fit’ incontinence pants designed with RAPIDABSORB Tubes™ to quickly absorb liquid and keep you fresh and dry.

-• Stay hydrated, but not too much: Hydration is essential for overall health, especially when exercising, but excessive fluid intake can lead to increased urgency and frequency of urination.
+Hydration is essential for overall health, especially when exercising, but excessive fluid intake can lead to increased urgency and frequency of urination.
 It’s difficult, but try to strike a balance by monitoring your water intake before and during workouts.
 We can’t tell you exactly how much to drink as unfortunately this one is a personal learning curve.
 Make a note of how much you’re drinking so that you can adjust accordingly if anything goes wrong.
 Also, I can’t stress this enough, do not dehydrate yourself.
-It’s bad for both your workout session and your incontinence.
+It’s bad for both your workout session and your incontinence when exercising.

-• Empty your bladder before exercising: Prior to hitting the gym, make sure to empty your bladder completely.
+Prior to hitting the gym, make sure to empty your bladder completely.
 This can help minimise the risk of leakage during your workout and give you the confidence to make the most of your exercise routine.
+Take your time to ensure your bladder is truly empty.
+Try double voiding, which involves emptying your bladder, waiting a few minutes, and then trying to empty it again.
+This can be especially helpful for people with urge incontinence, as it can reduce the feeling of urgency during exercise.

-• Choose the right workout clothes: Wearing loose-fitting clothing can help conceal any visible incontinence pants or pads, giving you the best of both discretion and comfort.
+Wearing loose-fitting clothing can help conceal any visible incontinence pants or pads, giving you the best of both discretion and comfort.
 Opting for a loose pair of tracksuit bottoms over a tight pair of gym leggings will put less pressure on your bladder.

 various cartoon people performing exercises. one is squatting, one is skipping, one is doing deadlifts, one is doing situps.